Maerl the pink coral-like nobbly stuff is precious.

 Boat, Air Supply and divers support: Thanks to Keltic Seafare for air supply and Pete Watson for generously driving it to us.
 Thanks also to North Minch Shellfish Assoc and Robyn and Scott for their day out on Goldseeker…

-Tanera’s Support in the loan of a boat & a donation towards costs.
+Thanks also to Tanera’s Restoration Project for their support in the loan of a boat & a donation towards our costs.

 Thanks goes also to Marine Scientists, Divers too numerous to mention but Owen Paisley and Lewis Press….amongst many others..Others have been involved in the surveys referred to in the film too.
 They will have particular thanks on pages referring to the specific surveys however those who helped support, guide and provide knowledge in preparation for the making of this film are: Robyn Dutton and North Minch Shellfish Assoc, Donald Rice of Dundonnel, Richard Luxmoore (National Trust for Scotland), Gary Lewis an Ullapool based scallop diver for his knowledge on the seabed in Wester Ross MPA, Keith Dunbar and John McIntyre and many more …